Essential Compound Bow Tuning Tools Every Hunter Should Own

 Paper Tuner

 Another item that is of immense value when tuning your bow is a paper tuner.
-A paper tuner is a custom bracket that holds a sheet of paper in front of your position, which is to be fired through with an arrow.
+A paper tuner is a custom bracket holding a sheet of paper in front of your position, which will be fired with an arrow.

 The Tools Of The Trade

-By equipping yourself with the right tools for the job, you will be well on your way to DIY bow tuning success.
-Not only will this make you a more efficient archer, but also you will be able to take satisfaction in the fact that you have taken your mastery of archery as a whole to the next level.
+Not only will this make you a more efficient archer, but you will also be able to take satisfaction in the fact that you have taken your mastery of archery to the next level.

 As always, feel free to comment.
 We value the opinions of our readers and look forward to hearing from you.